Send your remote notification payload and device token information to APNs.

 Listing 4 shows a sample response when an error occurs.

-During testing, if you find that push notifications sent by your provider server are not being received by your test devices, examine the following possible causes:
+During testing, if you find that your test devices are not receiving push notifications sent by your provider server, examine the following possible causes:

 Make sure that your provider server has an up-to-date device token for your test device.
 Each time your app launches, it should request its current token and forward that token to your provider server.
 You should also implement the appropriate failure handler methods to determine if APNs reported an error.
 See Registering Your App with APNs.